bequidox74/oneshot-event-viewer/README.md

 # ⚠️ WIP Notice!

-TODO:
-- [x] Parse events from OS16
-- [x] Make WME parsing work
-- [x] Convert OS14's XML to JSON
-- [ ] Add a frontend to display everything
-- [ ] Document the preprocessor
+A web frontend is currently in the works.

 # OneShot Event Viewer

-Allows browsing of events in *OneShot 2014*, *OneShot 2016*, and *OneShot: World Machine Edition*.
+Allows browsing of RPG Maker events in *OneShot 2014*, *OneShot 2016*, *OneShot: World Machine Edition*, and *The Pancake Episode*.

 # Preprocessing

-1. Extract game data ([EasyRPG Tools](https://easyrpg.org/tools/) for OS14, [rpgtool](https://github.com/melody-rs/rpgtool) for OS16, WME has the data in its game directory).
+1. Extract game data ([EasyRPG Tools](https://easyrpg.org/tools/) for OS14, [rpgtool](https://github.com/melody-rs/rpgtool) for OS16/PC, WME has the data in its game directory).
-1. Run `oneshot_dlg.py` (works with Python 3.13, *maybe* lower), specifying the game edition (`-g os14`) and the path to the extracted data.
+1. Run `oneshot_dlg.py` (works with Python 3.13, *maybe* lower), specifying the game engine (`-e xp`) and the path to the extracted input data.
 See usage for additional options.

+# Hosted Data

+The web frontend requires some files from the original games to function, namely:
+- Glowing Clover item icon (used as favicon)
+- Character portraits
+- Default wallpaper from WME (used as background image)

+The events, while derived from the original game files, are stripped down and cannot be used to recreate the original files.
+None of the original `.rxdata` files are hosted here.